Long Term Bike Review

 This is a sensible spec for the most part without many surprises, aside from the increasingly rare Shimano brake/SRAM shifter combo.
 Both 4-pod XT brakes required a bleed midway through the test but I was adequately pleased with their performance.
 I generally prefer more modulation and in my experience the newest SRAM Codes have more power.
 I'm not a fan of the way the XT lever and the SRAM GX Eagle shifter mesh.
 For me there was only a narrow placement that worked adequately for my needs and once, after a crash things shifted and the shifter restricted the lever's return until I figured out what was wrong.

-The SRAM bottom bracket has begun to squeak intermittently, likely a casualty of my aforementioned heavy-handed hose usage.
+The SRAM bottom bracket has begun to squeak intermittently, likely a casualty of my aforementioned heavy-handed hose usage. (actually this began after I had been away for almost two weeks and after a few rides everything was back to normal).
 I have been using the 150 as a test platform for several sets of wheels so I don't have any new reports on the stock DT Swiss M1700 wheel set, although I dented the rear early on.
 The Fox Factory 36 Grip 2 fork and X2 rear shock have performed flawlessly and my report on the Eagle drivetrain is equally positive and uneventful.
 Although I would have preferred a 170mm drop, the Fox Transfer dropper worked extremely well and didn't require any maintenance or adjustment for the duration of the test.
 I didn't love the stock lever however and I replaced it with a PNW Loam Lever, which is the best I've used.
 The WTB Volt saddle got along well with my ass bones as well.

 Yeti calls this an X01 build but that's somewhat misleading considering only the cranks and rear derailleur are X01 components.
 The cassette, chain and shifter are GX.
 I have no issue with the GX shifter or chain, and I actually prefer the feel of the GX's aluminum lever, but the GX cassette is significantly heavier and less expensive than the X01 version.